-6) Reinstall SD card driver on Windows 10
+Method 4: Reinstall the SD card driver on Windows 10

-Outdated SD card driver will not only make your SD card files not readable but can also make your SD card not showing up on Windows File Explorer.
+An outdated SD card driver will not only make your SD card files not readable but can also make your SD card not show up on Windows File Explorer.
 However, you might find your SD card on Disk Management.
 Update or reinstall the SD card driver on your Windows computer to make your SD card and its files accessible.

-- Reinsert your SD card to use it without any issue.
+- Connect your corrupt SD card to your system.

-If the problem has pertained to Windows Hardware and Devices then, the SD card not working can be fixed using the below steps.
+If the problem pertains to Windows Hardware and Devices, then the SD card not working can be fixed using the below steps.

 - Connect your SD card to the PC.

-- Open Windows Settings by pressing Window key + I at once.
+- Open Windows Settings by pressing the Window key + I at once.

 - Select Update & Security and click Troubleshoot option.